 There are two broad modeling phases required to generate the three modeled wage data points used in JUST Capital's annual Rankings: (1) Revelio's Salary Model and (2) JUST's Data Point Models.

-Revelio Lab's Salary Model leverages several raw data sources to build training models, which are then used to predict an employee-level salary distribution for each company we rank in the Russell

-1000.
-These distributions are then input into Data Point Models to calculate estimates (or outputs) by company for three data points - median U.S. worker pay, share of U.S. workers earning a living wage, and fair pay within industry score - used in both our annual Rankings and other non-Rankings analyses.
+Revelio Labs' Salary Model leverages various raw data sources as inputs to train models, which are used to predict an employee-level salary distribution for each company we rank in the Russell 1000.
+These distributions are then used to calculate estimates (or outputs) by company for the three Data Points - median U.S. worker pay, share of U.S. workers earning a family living wage, and relative pay within industry score - used in both our annual Rankings and other non-Rankings analyses.